HicServices/RDMP/Documentation/CodeTutorials/Tests.md

 If you need to change the server name or database prefix from the above example then update ".\Tests.Common\DatabaseTests.txt" to match.

-__WARNING__:DatabaseTests will delete the contents of the TEST_ databases before each test is run and some will create temporary databases/tables during runtime, therefore it is important that you do not use a production server for integration testing

 If you have a testing environment with an Oracle and\or MySql server instance then you can enable running these tests too by entering the connection strings into `DatabaseTests.txt`.
 If you do not define a connection string then these tests will be marked `Inconclusive` when run.

+__WARNING__: DatabaseTests will delete the contents of the TEST_ databases before each test is run and some will create temporary databases/tables during runtime, therefore it is important that you do not use a production server for integration testing

-## Writing New DatabaseTests
+## Writing Database Tests
-If you require to scratch tables or platform objects then you should inherit from `DatabaseTests`
+You can write new database tests by inheriting from `DatabaseTests` or one of the Scenarios (e.g. `TestsRequiringAnExtractionConfiguration`).

 ```csharp
 public class MyTests : DatabaseTests